RuskinManku/RuskinManku/README.md

 ### Hey, I am Ruskin 👋
 I am a Master's student at Stony Brook University.
 My research interests lie in the area of NLP and Reinforcement Learning.
 Currently I am working as a Research Assistant with the NLP group here at Stony Brook.
 Prior to this, I was a Software Engineer at PayTM, where I had a fun time developing APIs and user-facing services.
 I have an extensive background in ML, where my research work titled "Local and Global Context-Based Pairwise Models for Sentence Ordering" was published in the estemeed journal, Elsevier Knowledge-Based Systems.
 I have done many other internship and research projects in ML/NLP as well.

-I love chatting and meeting new people so if you ever wanna get in touch drop me a message on any of the platforms mentioned below.
-Have a nice day!
+I love chatting and meeting new people so if you ever wanna get in touch drop me a message on LinkedIn

 ### Skills
 Here are a few things I've picked up along my learning journey.